Skip to Content

 The preferred method of disposing #2 is to use a compostable bag and dispose of it in trash receptacles, which is NOT illegal.
 Consider how many human diapers and dog poops are already disposed of in the trash.
 Waste management departments have already considered this factor into their process.

-If a composting toilet sounds like a great off-grid bathroom option for you, here is a post for the Top 5 Best Composting Toilets On The Market Today.
+If a composting toilet sounds like a great off-grid bathroom option for you, here are our Top 5 Composting Toilet recommendations.

 Cassette Toilet: